lun7n/DAW-1-RGB-Mod/README.md

 - Push in the tabs on the tray and push the motherboard up.
 Go from one side and work your way to the other gently lifting the board.
 In my experience pushing in all the tabs and pulling the board out at the same time is impossible, you may need to flex the board just a smidge when going tab by tab.
 - You should now be able to work on the board itself.
 ### The OSD RGB Circuit
-The original OSD circuit consists of
+The original OSD of the 13" model circuit consists of

 __OSD RGB > 1KR > .7V drop Diode > 1.2KR > 560R to ground > 10uF Capacitor > Jungle RGB__

 The mod simplifies this circuit and utilizes the original Diode to preserve the original .7V signal strength of the RGB while not sacrificing OSD brightness to an unusable degree.

 __OSD RGB > 280R > .7V drop Diode > Bridged with Solder > 75R to ground > _.7V RGB Injection_ > 10uF capacitor > Jungle RGB__

+The 20" models have a 680R to ground instead of 560R to ground.
+Therefore this mod is theoretical for those.
+But I can't see why with the same chips that the simplified circuit wouldn't operate the same way.

 ### More than you want to know about Diodes
 The diodes being in place from the factory hugely benefits the results of this mod.
 If you aren't familiar with how diodes work, here is a rundown.
 Diodes allow current to flow in one direction on a circuit at the expense of dropping the voltage a fixed amount.
 This circuit utilized cermaic 0.7V drop diodes.
 The magical part about diodes is that because we have them on the circuit, it essentially prevents backflow of RGB injected signal into the resistors on the OSD line.
 This allows the 75R to ground to be a common termination point for both the injected RGB and the OSD RGB, meaning the Jungle IC recieves full power RGB signal and does not need to over amplify video signal.
 The reason the injected RGB is able to backflow into the 75R to ground is precisely becasuse the "to ground" allows current to flow through it.
 If this was an inline resistor, the injected RGB would ignore that resistor and flow directly to the capacitors and jungle IC without termination due to the inline diode.